thomasabishop/systems-obscure/src/posts/self-hosting-1-initial-setup.md

 the load on the server if blocked requests are deflected at the Network Layer before reaching the server.

-It would of course be better to block by IP, and only open the SSH port to requests from my local network (HTTP/HTTPS is obviously public and open to all).
+It would be better to block by IP, and only open the SSH port to requests from my local network (HTTP/HTTPS is obviously public and open to all).
 This isn't an option because my my broadband package doesn't include a static IP.
 One way around this would be to deploy another Hetzner server and set it up as a VPN.
 I would then restrict port 22 to requests from that server's IP and connect to the VPN server first.
 This might be a project further down the line.

 To set up the host firewall I used `ufw` (Uncomplicated Firewall):